Distractive/polkadotcom/README.md

 - `eslint-config`: `eslint` configurations (includes `eslint-config-next` and `eslint-config-prettier`)
 - `ts-config`: `tsconfig.json`s used throughout the monorepo
 - `tailwind-config`: `tsconfig.json`s used throughout the monorepo

+#### ui package

+This is where all UI components should be created and allow us to build more complicated components using composition.

+The current components in the package are based on components from [shadcn/ui](https://ui.shadcn.com/) - the advantages of this are

+- they are already designed and tested
+- they are already responsive
+- they are already accessible

+This shouldn't be just a lift and shift, but use them as a base to build upon but not deviate from how they are constructed.

+### storybook

+Storybook has been added as it's own app package so we can host it on Vercel and use it as a testing tool for the components we build.

+### web

+This is a nextjs app, the site will be using SSG so this needs to be considered throughout any layout and page construction.

+All page features should be contained in the /features folder and any components that are to be reused should be in the /components folder and composed of ui components in the ui package.

 ### Utilities